-Award-winning Filipino composer/scholar Paul Gabriel L. Cosme (b.
-2000) blends and breaks boundaries in his constant search for home.
+Award-winning composer/scholar Paul Cosme (b.2000) conjures “wonderfully surreal” (The Classical Network) and “inventive” (Town Topics) sound worlds in his search for home through the interstices of Asian and Western music traditions through composition, performance, and research.
 Being at the interstices of his native Philippines, its diaspora, and neighbors to the East and West, Paul’s works seek to make connections and elucidate shared histories between various cultures and communities that he has since called his home.

-As a composer, Paul combines various media, forms, and sound worlds from Asian and Western traditions with classical, pop & rock, jazz, and traditional artists from the United States and through Asia and the Pacific.
-His music often draws from and engages narratives of immigration, social issues, diaspora, poetry, local rituals, myths, and mythologies.
-He collaborates with musicians and groups such as the Grammy-winning New Jersey Symphony, Grammy-nominated JACK Quartet, Pulitzer Prize-winning Raven Chacón, taiko master Kenny Endo, shakuhachi player Christopher Blasdel, kulintang player Ronald “kulintronica” Querian, sheng performer Loo Sze Wang, koto player Maruta Miki, geomungo player Ik-Soo Heo, pianist Angela Kim, violinist Ignace Jang, founding critical race theorist and visual artist Mari Matsuda, New York-based Contemporaneous, Sugar Hill Salon Collective, members of the Hawaiʻi Symphony and Minnesota Orchestras, Gugak musicians from Seoul National University, and many musicians he considers his dear friends.
+As a composer, Paul draws from a plethora of sounds found in Western Classical, Asian traditions, rock, and jazz to weave soundscapes and narratives of immigration, belonging, and becoming.
+He collaborates with musicians and groups such as the Grammy-winning New Jersey Symphony, Grammy-nominated JACK Quartet, Pulitzer Prize-winning Raven Chacon, taiko master Kenny Endo, shakuhachi player Christopher Blasdel, kulintang player Ronald “kulintronica” Querian, sheng performer Loo Sze Wang, koto player Maruta Miki, geomungo player Ik-Soo Heo, pianist Angela Kim, violinist Ignace Jang, founding critical race theorist and visual artist Mari Matsuda, New York-based Contemporaneous, Sugar Hill Salon Collective, members of the Hawaiʻi Symphony and Minnesota Orchestras, Gugak musicians from Seoul National University, and many musicians he considers his dear friends.

 When Paul is not composing, he likes to improvise on the kulintang, a set of bronze knobbed gongs from Mindanao, Southern Philippines, which he had the fortune to play in the Honolulu premiere of 2022 Pulitzer Prize winner and Navajo composer Raven Chacon and Carcross/Tagish curator Candice Hopkins’s Dispatch.

 Paul currently studies composition as a doctoral student at the University of Hawai'i at Mānoa.
 He was a Graduate Degree Fellow at the East-West Center and the recipient of the John Young Award in Arts & Letters.
-A winner of the Lila Bell Acheson Wallace Endowed Prize in Music, Paul graduated with highest honors from Macalester College where he majored in Music and International Studies.
+A winner of the Lila Bell Acheson Wallace Endowed Prize in Music, Paul graduated, summa cum laude, from Macalester College where he majored in Music and International Studies.
 His teachers include Randy Bauer, Victoria Malawey, Donald Reid Womack, Takuma Itoh, and Thomas Osborne.

 Paul loves dogs, the morning dew, Beethoven op.
 132, Pinoy indie music, mangoes, and his favorite Filipino dish—sinigang.